silver-language/workspace-silver/task/doing/lexing strategies.md

 --------

 Prior to the dumb-lexer I'd started a somewhat too complicated setup with structures and regex for breaking down the parts of the grammar.
-I was premature and overcooked, so I chucked most of it out to focus on getting *something* working, yielding the dumb lexer.
+It was premature and overcooked, so I chucked most of it out to focus on getting *something* working, yielding the dumb lexer.
 As stated, it's not very flexible so I want more options.

 Silver data is super simple so this *shouldn't* be hard, at least you'd think.